-On October 27, 2022, staff held a kick-off meeting for both the RTP and the CTP guidelines.
-The purpose of the kick-off meeting was to provide an overview of the guidelines update process and hear from stakeholders about their expertise in long-range planning and important issues to address in the guidelines.
+On October 27, 2022, Commission staff hosted a meeting to initiate updates to both the Regional Transportation Plan and the California Transportation Plan Guidelines.
+This meeting was organized to provide an overview of the guidelines update process and solicit feedback from stakeholders with expertise in long-range planning and important issues to address in the guidelines.
 The meeting featured presentations from diverse partners, including representatives from federal and state agencies, regional transportation planning agencies, and a non-profit organization.